junxit/us-congress-bills-112/metadata.md

 - 2012-03-08 — Introduced in Senate
 - 2012-03-08 — Referred to the Committee on Foreign Relations. (text of measure as introduced: CR S1543)
+- 2012-03-27 — Committee on Foreign Relations.
+Ordered to be reported with an amendment favorably.
+- 2012-03-28 — Committee on Foreign Relations.
+Reported by Senator Kerry without amendment and with an amended preamble.
+Without written report.
+- 2012-03-28 — Committee on Foreign Relations.
+Reported by Senator Kerry without amendment and with an amended preamble.
+Without written report.
+- 2012-03-28 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 348.